goblet/goblet/README.md

 ### Credentials

 Before you can deploy an application, be sure you have credentials configured.
 You should run `gcloud auth application-default login` and sign in to the desired project.

-When setting the defaut location note that api-gateway is only available in `asia-east1`, `europe-west1`, `us-east-1` and `us-central1`.

 ### Creating Your Project